 Now let’s get real and personal for a minute.
 None of us know if we will even wake up tomorrow much less live to spend down our retirement accounts.
 All of us have goals and desires filling our thoughts and inspiring our dreams.

 Maybe it’s a fast car, a spiritual trek or learning a new language.
-You shouldn’t be ignoring the “should” for these bucket list items, but instead, consider a special savings account for these personally meaningful objects or pursuits vital to a well-lived life.
+You shouldn’t be ignoring the “should” for these bucket list items.
+Instead, consider special savings accounts for these personally meaningful objects or pursuits vital to a well-lived life.

-This can also help keep you on track with the less sexy aspects of a financial house construction project.
-A fun challenge is to figure out how to make these dreams a reality with as little cash outlay and as much creativity as possible.
+This can also help keep you on track with the less sexy aspects of constructing a secure financial future.
+A fun challenge is to figure out how to make these dreams a reality.
+With as little cash outlay and as much creativity as possible.

-Most bank accounts, retirement accounts, and other liquid investments have a provision for naming a beneficiary, and this should be done when creating them.
+Most bank accounts, retirement accounts, and other liquid investments have provisions for naming a beneficiary.
+Always name a beneficiary when creating them.

 Tangible property is described in a will, which can be done simply and inexpensively with LegalZoom, RocketLawyer, and other providers.
 Having an attorney review the documents may cost you more money, but it may also give you peace of mind.